PAST2212/domainthreat/README.md

 ### 1. Basic Domain Monitoring
 1.1.
-Full-word and similar-word domain name detection using keywords from `keywords.txt` 1.2.
+Full-word and similar-word domain name detection using keywords from `keywords.txt`

+1.2.
 Keyword detection in source code using `topic_keywords.txt`

+Results are exported to `Newly_Registered_Domains_Calender_Week_.csv` file in the project root directory.
+Domain Results only are exprted to `domain_results_.csv`file in the project root directory.

 ### 2. Advanced Domain Monitoring
 2.1.
-Full-word domain name detection using keywords from `topic_keywords.txt` 2.2.
+Full-word domain name detection using keywords from `topic_keywords.txt`

+2.2.
 (Optional) Automated `topic_keywords.txt` keyword translation based on user-provided languages using `languages_advanced_monitoring.txt`
    - File `supported_languages.txt` gives an overview of currently supported languages for `languages_advanced_monitoring.txt`
-- Full-word domain name detection using keywords AND translated keywords from `topic_keywords.txt` 2.3.
+   - Full-word domain name detection using keywords AND translated keywords from `topic_keywords.txt`

+2.3.
 Brand name detection in source code using `unique_brand_names.txt`

+Results are exported to `Advanced_Monitoring_Results_Calender_Week_.csv` file in the project root directory.

 ## Installation